Hamr na Jezeře: Sights

 On the Děvín hill, there is a ruin of an eponymous castle.
 It was a massive royal castle, built in 1250.
 In the 17th century, it was abandoned, and it was most likely destroyed during the Thirty Years' War.

 On the Křížový vrch hill, there is a neo-Gothic Chapel of Our Lady Help of Christians from 1830.

 In popular culture

-Within Czechoslovakia, Hamr na Jezeře was popularized thanks to the successful 1952 film Dovolená s Andělem.
+Within Czechoslovakia, Hamr na Jezeře was popularised thanks to the successful 1952 film Dovolená s Andělem.